About Us

 - HRS Celebrates 534 during Pre-Commencement 2021

-- HRS Celebrates Largest Graduating Class in School History
+- HRS Celebrates Largest Graduating Class in School History in 2023

 - HRS Creates Office of Diversity, Equity and Inclusion